Arturo Frondizi: Relations with the United States and Cuba

-The meeting between President Arturo Frondizi and Ernesto Guevara caused Adolfo Mugica to resign twenty days later from his position as Minister of Foreign Affairs and Worship on August 29, 1961.
+Frondizi then met with Guevara at the presidential Quinta de Olivos residence.
+The meeting caused Adolfo Mugica to resign twenty days later from his position as Minister of Foreign Affairs and Worship on August 29, 1961.
 Frondizi's attitude towards the Cuban Revolution of 1959, along with the visit of Fidel Castro and Ernesto Guevara ended up weakening the government's relationship with the military power, even more than it already was.
 The army formally protested these meetings with Cuban leaders, and pressured the president to change his policy with respect to Cuba.
 Cuban exiles in Buenos Aires tried to forge documents with the intention of implicating members of the Government in an alleged Castro plot.
 Frondizi ordered an investigation, and even the army's own report, the famous case of the "Cuban letters," was nothing more than a lie.

-Frondizi gave a speech on the national network to try to provide explanations.
+Once the meeting between the President and Guevara was discovered, Frondizi said:

+Only the weak avoid confrontation with men who don't think like them.
+None of the statesmen of the great Western nations refuse to speak with the leaders of communist countries.
+We never wanted to be rulers of a people afraid to confront their ideas with other ideas.

+This meeting led the military to withdraw their support from his administration, as it opposed leftist populist movements and Communism.
+Cuban exiles in Buenos Aires circulated what appeared to have been forged documents implicating members of the Cuban government in support of leftist subversives in Argentina.
+Frondizi ordered an investigation, which concluded that the letters might be spurious.
+The army formally protested these meetings with Cuban leaders, and pressured the president to change his policy with respect to Cuba.
+Under pressure from the military Frondizi was forced to break relations with Havana on February 8, 1962.

 Asia

 During a tour of India, Thailand, and Japan, President Frondizi met Rajendra Prasad, King Rama IX and Emperor Hirohito.
 The objective was to seek new markets, in response to Argentina's imperative need to trade and obtain investments, a key to the program development and trade cooperation.

-One of the objectives sought with these meetings was to reinforce Argentina's non-aligned international position in the face of the Cold War.
+In addition Frondizi sought to reinforce Argentina's non-aligned international position in the face of the Cold War.